Fabio Trabocchi, Chef/Owner

 At Fiola, Wellings utilizes Italian ingredients to create modern takes on traditional pastry preparations, such as the Budino Piemontese, made with chocolate hazelnut cream, caramel sauce and Alba hazelnut oil gelato, and a vanilla pannacotta, served with raspberry sorbetto and raspberry merengue.
 Wellings also reimagines existing favorites such as the decadent bomboloni by serving them with stracciatella affogato.

-Farhat Haq, Restaurant Manager
+Farhat Haq, General Manager

 Born in Queens, New York and raised in Dhaka, Bangladesh, Farhat was exposed to the world of food and hospitality at a young age.
 The culture of a restaurant from the menu, to the atmosphere, to the guest experience has always fascinated Farhat.
 Wowing his guests from the minute they walk through the door is something he feels passionately about.
 He started his restaurant career 8 years ago and has worked on all levels of operations.
 Developing and motivating his team to give the best possible guest experience is his expertise.
 Part of living in Washington DC is enjoying the incredible food and wine and the reason why he is so thrilled to be a member of the Fiola team.